 - Dip each shrimp into the egg, then into the breadcrumb mixture.

 - Lay the shrimp in the air fryer basket, then coat with nonstick spray.

 - Cook at 390 degrees F for 2 minutes.
 Flip the shrimp, then cook for another 2 minutes.
 Repeat with the remaining shrimp.
 ENJOY!

 How to Use Air Fryer Shrimp

 - Air Fryer Shrimp Tacos.
-Toss them in the yummy sauce from either Bang Bang Shrimp Tacos or classic Bang Bang Shrimp.
+Toss them in the yummy sauce from either Bang Bang Shrimp Tacos or classic Bang Bang Shrimp and serve in a flour or corn tortilla.
 For a more classic take, tuck them into these Shrimp Tacos with Creamy Taco Slaw.